 Yankees are Botching the Aaron Judge Situation

 Another thing to note is the Universal DH.
-Judge can certainly slide into that Designated Hitter Role towards the end of his contract.
-Aaron Judge is an elite baseball player, who would make every team better.
+Judge can certainly slide into that Designated Hitter Role toward the end of his contract.
+Aaron Judge is an elite baseball player who would improve every team.
 As a Red Sox fan, Cashman's handling of this situation is excellent.
 His behavior and negotiation tactics have been bush league and insulting to the player.